jeromew/node-pg-copy-streams-binary/README.md

 [![Build Status](https://travis-ci.org/jeromew/node-pg-copy-streams-binary.svg)](https://travis-ci.org/jeromew/node-pg-copy-streams-binary)

-Streams for parsing and deparsing the PostgreSQL COPY binary format.
+This module contains helper streams for decoding and encoding the PostgreSQL COPY binary format.
 Ingest streaming data into PostgresSQL or Export data from PostgreSQL and transform it into a stream, using the COPY BINARY format.

 ## what are you talking about ?

-Well first you have to know that PostgreSQL has not-so-well-known mechanism that helps when importing into PostgreSQL from a source (_copy-in_) or exporting to a sink from PostgreSQL (_copy-out_)
+Well first you have to know that PostgreSQL has a not-so-well-known mechanism that helps when importing into PostgreSQL from a source (_copy-in_) or exporting to a sink from PostgreSQL (_copy-out_)

-You should first go and get familiar with the [pg-copy-streams](https://github.com/brianc/node-pg-copy-streams) module that does the heavy lifting of handling the COPY part of the protocol flow.
+Before using this module, you should make sure to get familiar with the [pg-copy-streams](https://github.com/brianc/node-pg-copy-streams) module that does the heavy lifting of handling the COPY part of the protocol flow.

 ## what does this module do ?